Aspiring border agent, dancer, engineer among concert dead - NewsBreak

 Through tears, Patino described how his son — who enjoyed weight lifting, football and rugby — used his strength to break a door and free his mom from the wreckage.

 “He loved his mom,” Patino said.
 “He said everything that he was doing, it was trying to help his mom.
-The entire goal.”8 killed when crowd surges stage at Houston music festival
+The entire goal.”

 Julio Patino, of Naperville, Illinois, was in London on business when the phone rang around 3 a.m.
 He answered it and heard his wife, Teresita, crying.
 She said someone had called from a hospital about their 21-year-old son, Franco, and that a doctor would be calling her soon.
 About 30 minutes, she called back with the doctor on the line.